 Our endocannabinoid system naturally produces endogenous cannabinoids.
 These receptors bind to our cannabinoid receptors to help maintain our health.
 However sometimes our systems don’t produce enough, which can create health issues like anxiety, inflammation, depression, autoimmune diseases, neurological issues, insomnia and more.

 The endocannabinoid system consists of cannabinoid receptors that are found throughout the brain, nervous system and peripheral organs and tissues.
-In fact, in the spine, wherever there is an opioid receptor, there is a cannabinoid receptors.
+In fact, in the spine, wherever there is an opioid receptor, there is a cannabinoid receptor.

 Cannabis, like hemp, naturally and efficiently produces phytocannabinoids, which are plant-based cannabinoids.
 When ingesting these phytocannabinoids, they react similarly to endogenous cannabinoids, binding to our cannabinoid receptors.
 In this case, hemp cannabinoids are an excellent supplementation to our enodcannabinoid system.
 And hemp-derived cannabinoids are non-intoxicating!